One of your customers wants you

 What About Delivery Time?

 As you can imagine, in China there are hardly any labour regulations, agreements or standardisation in this sense.
-Much less if we talk about sectors as recent as the translation of video games.
+Much less if we talk about sectors as recent as the videogame translation.
 The goal of Chinese translation companies is to get the job out as soon as possible and in the best possible way.

 Once again, each project is different and many times delivery depends solely on the deadline set out by the end client.
 Either way, translation companies expect an output of 2,500 words a day for part-time translators and about 5,000 words a day for in-house or full-time translators.